verus-lang/verus/source/docs/guide/src/exec_funs_as_values.md

 of a function argument.
 Observe that `call_requires` is used in a _positive_ position, i.e., "`call_requires` holds for this value".
-Meanwhile `call_ensures` is used in a _negative_ position, i.e., on the left hand side of an implication: "if `call_ensures` holds for a given value, this is satisfies this particular constraint".
+Meanwhile `call_ensures` is used in a _negative_ position, i.e., on the left hand side of an implication: "if `call_ensures` holds for a given value, then it satisfies this particular constraint".

 It is very common to need a guarantee that `f(args)` will return one specific value, say `expected_return_value`.